Jaguar F-Type Coupe (2014 – ) review

 No Jaguar is short on visual drama, but for us, the F-Type Coupe is the most dramatic-looking Jag of them all.
 From the angular nose to the flowing roofline and onto the muscular rear haunches, this is a car that oozes both glamour and aggression in one single hit.
 The range-topping R is the most aggressive of the bunch, being marked out by its aerodynamically enhanced bodywork, various gloss black inserts and its outboard-mounted quad tailpipes.
 There are loads of chances to personalise your car, too, with lots of design packs, alloy wheel options, and exterior finishes to ensure it looks just right.

-Inside the passenger compartment, there’s very little difference between the Coupe and the F-Type Convertible.
-You get the same dashboard layout with the same controls, which means most are easy to get to grips with.
-The main exception is the touch-screen system, which has been improved with a larger display and clearer sat-nav graphics, but it's still not as easy to use as the systems in many rivals.
+For the most part, the F-Type’s cabin has a high-quality feel.
+The dashboard is covered in sumptuous stitched leather and the fascia has a collection of glossy finishes.
+The cabin has drama, too, thanks to air vents that rise electrically out of the centre console when needed.
+However, some of the switches feel a little low-rent, and so do some of the less obvious interior panels (most notably, the steering column and the door pulls).
+The InControl touch-screen infotainment system is colourful, but it’s not as user friendly as the best systems out there.
 Another niggle is the gear selector, which doesn’t engage Drive unless you pull the well-hidden trigger on the back first (you’ll often forget to).
 Go for a manual version, and you'll find things even more awkward; the lever is mounted too far back, and the inconvenient obstacles surrounding it (like the side of the seat, the lid of the central storage compartment and a protruding part of the trim on the centre console) means you’re constantly catching your elbows and wrists as you change gear.
-Cabin quality is also slightly disappointing; the materials are nice enough, but they’re adequate in a car costing this much, rather than being particularly impressive.
+The seats are supportive and the driving position has lots of adjustment, but rear visibility is pretty terrible.

 The F-Type Coupe isn’t designed to dazzle in this area, but it does a decent enough job.
 The two-seat passenger compartment is reasonably generous on both headroom and legroom, and two lofty adults will have no problem getting comfy.
 However, the cabin is narrower than in some rivals, and once you're nestled inside, it does feel like a snug fit.
 While the F-Type Convertible’s laughably small load bay struggles to take much more than a couple of shoe boxes, the Coupe’s has enough space to handle a brace of golf bags, or a set of weekend luggage.
 Sure, the boot isn’t class-leading for capacity, but at least you can live with it.